School Resource Officer Program

 Serving the students and staff at Lorain County Joint Vocational School is Deputy Pluta.

 For more information about the School Resource Officer Program please call LT.
-Donald Barker at the Lorain County Sheriff's Office at 440.329.3708 or to speak with Deputy Pluta, please call the Lorain County Joint Vocational School at 440.774-1051
+Daniel Ashdown at the Lorain County Sheriff's Office at 440.329-3788 or Lt.
+Heath Tester at 440-329-3737.
+To speak with Deputy Pluta, please call the Lorain County Joint Vocational School at 440.774-1051